aminjares/Game-2338/GameReview6.md

 ## Summary

 Dirk Valentine is a side scrolling platform game made by Nitrome.
-Dirk Valentine can his grapling hook to create platforms and to attack the war machine enemies.
+Dirk Valentine can use his weapon to shoot a chained grappling hook to create platforms and to attack the war machine enemies.